kyma-project/kyma/docs/03-tutorials/service-management/smgt-03-sc-broker-registration.md

 ---
-title: Register a broker in the Service Catalog
+title: Register a broker in Service Catalog
 ---

-This tutorial shows you how to register a broker in the Service Catalog.
+This tutorial shows you how to register a broker in Service Catalog.
 The broker can be either a Namespace-scoped ServiceBroker or a cluster-wide ClusterServiceBroker.
 Follow this guide to register a cluster-wide or Namespace-scoped version of the sample [UPS Broker](https://github.com/kubernetes-incubator/service-catalog/tree/master/charts/ups-broker).

 ## Prerequisites